Production of ${\rm K}^{0}_{\rm{S}}$, $\Lambda$ ($\bar{\Lambda}$), $\Xi^{\pm}$ and $\Omega^{\pm}$ in jets and in the underlying event in pp and p$-$Pb collisions: Results and discussion

 The inclusive density spectra obtained with \Pyeight underestimate the data for all particle species and the $\pT$ dependence follows a power-law trend, which does not reproduce the moderate peaks on the spectra around $\pT = 2$~\GeVc present in data.
 This results in a ``valley'' structure in \Pdratio ratios in the interval of $1 < \pT < 4$~\GeVc.
 For $\kzero$ and $\lmb$, the value of the MC/data ratio reaches the minimum of around $0.4$ at $\pT\simeq 2$~\GeVc, then it increases with $\pT$ for $\pT > 2$~\GeVc and shows a saturation trend with a value that rises to $0.8$ at $\pT > 6$~\GeVc.
 For the multi-strange baryons, $\Xi$ and $\Omega$, the ratio decreases with strange-quark content and baryon mass.
 The minimum values of the ratio are around $0.2$ and $0.1$ for $\Xi$ and $\Omega$, respectively.

 In analogy with the left panel of Fig.~\ref{fig:ppIncandJE}, the right panel shows the comparisons of $\pT$-differential densities for JE particles with the corresponding \Pyeight simulations for the different CR-BLC modes.
 The JE-particle density spectra from \Pyeight are obtained following the same approach applied to data as detailed in Section~\ref{sec:ParJetMatch}. \Pyeight simulations overestimate the density of $\kzero$ mesons and $\lmb$ baryons in jets for $\pT < 2$~\GeVc, while, in general, a better agreement is observed for $\pT > 2$~\GeVc.
 The MC/data ratio for those two particle species are almost identical, as seen in the lower panels of Fig.~\ref{fig:ppIncandJE}.
 But, in general, the $\pT$-differential density obtained from the generator is softer than that in the data.
 For $\Xi$ baryons, \Pyeight overestimates their production associated with jets over the measured $\pT$ range, $0.9 < \pT < 8$~\GeVc, by a factor of around three to six depending on $\pT$.
-A possible explanation is that the strings containing partons produced in the hard scattering processes in \Pythia fragmentation have higher string tension.
+A possible explanation is that the strings containing partons produced in the hard scattering processes have higher string tension during the PYTHIA fragmentation.

 It is likely that in \Pyeight the ss-diquark string production rate is much higher than that within the jet fragmentation found in data.
 Moreover, since the probability for an ss-diquark combining with another single s-quark to form an $\Omega$ baryon is lower than the probability combining with u- and d-quarks to form a $\Xi$ baryon, the density of $\Omega$ produced in jets is underestimated.
 For $\pT > 2$~\GeVc, the corresponding $\Omega$ MC/data ratio reaches about $0.5$ with mild dependence on $\pT$.
 This is indicative of the vastly overestimated production density of $\Xi$ baryons in jets within the generator.